-Building more electrical generation capacity, such as hydroelectric dams and coal or natural gas powered plants, is becoming more difficult and expensive, especially with the increased environmental concerns these days.
+Building more electrical generation capacity, such as hydroelectric dams and natural gas powered plants, is becoming more difficult and expensive, especially with the increased environmental concerns.
 That’s why Peninsula Light is taking a lead role in promoting energy efficiency amongst our members and community.
 Besides helping protect our natural resources, like trees, water, and fish, PenLight members who partner with us in efficient use of electrical energy can see some real savings in their monthly utility bills as a result of their efforts.

 Energy-efficient lights and fixtures

 The new solid state light bulbs (LEDs) consume about 1/4 of the power of old-fashioned incandescent bulbs while still producing the same amount of light.
 LEDs also last on average 8 to 25 times longer!

 Weather-proofing your home

 A good way to save money and feel more comfortable at home is to upgrade your home’s insulation.
 Your home may need more insulation in the ceiling, walls or floor.
 If so, adding insulation can be one of the best investments to improve your home.
 Energy efficient windows and doors, or simple weather stripping upgrades may make a real difference.
 Homes with ducted heating systems can benefit from having the ductwork tested and sealed.
 Maybe it’s time to upgrade to a high-efficiency heat pump.

 One of the easiest ways to reduce the amount of power you consume is to update your home with new energy saving fixtures and appliances.